Nico-Shock/Arch-Linux-Helper-Script/README.md

 - **Installs a better kernel for you.**
 - **Deletes temporary files and cleans up your system.**
 - **Automatically updates your system.**
+- **Remove bloatware from your Gnome Desktop (just uninstall Gnome apps considered "bloatware").
+Also uninstall Timeshift.**

 ### *The script asks you about every step you're running before it gets executed.
 Future updates will be made to improve the experience.*